keploy/community-blog/cmddg49rc001702l8c7jdf8sp.md

 * Ensuring better planning and trust from the stakeholders

-* Faster decisions with less surprises
+* Faster decisions with fewer surprises

 * Improves software quality with each iteration